Maryland Transportation Authority: Governing board

-The MDTA Board and its two active standing committees (Capital Committee and Finance Committee) have been found in violation of the Maryland Open Meetings Act a number of times between 2009 and 2012.
+The MDTA Board and its two active standing committees (Capital Committee and Finance Committee) were found in violation of the Maryland Open Meetings Act a number of times between 2009 and 2012.
 In response to one of the complaints, the MDTA began notifying the public of Finance and Capital committee meetings; allowing the public to attend them; and began putting meeting schedules and minutes of the two committees and the Board online.
-The MDTA maintains tape recordings of meetings at its offices on Broening Highway, Baltimore.
+The MDTA maintains recordings of meetings at its offices on Broening Highway, Baltimore.
 Meeting audio or video is not available through their website.

 MDTA Police

 The Maryland Transportation Authority Police were established in 1971 as part of the MDTA.
 Their mission is protection of the Authority's facilities as well as several other transportation facilities including the Port of Baltimore and BWI Airport.